 of Alexander Shunnarah

 Attorney Tim Henshaw of Ali Awad Law, P.C.. was born and raised in Chattanooga, Tennessee.
 He studied at UT–Chattanooga where he graduated with honors in 2012.
 Henshaw attended Georgia State University College of Law while working for McMahan Law Firm and graduated with honors in 2017.
 During law school, Henshaw received awards for excellence in constitutional law, brief writing, oral appellate arguments and complex litigation, scholarships from the Chattanooga Bar Association and the Student Trial Lawyers’ Association, and worked as an Associate Research Editor for the Georgia State Law Review.
 He currently practices in civil litigation, including industrial accidents, Workers' Compensation claims and motor vehicle accidents.
 Tim is a member of the Chattanooga Bar Association, Tennessee Bar Association and Tennessee Trial Lawyers Association.
 Henshaw attends church at the Venue Church in North Georgia and volunteers in the kids department.
 He loves spending time with his wife, a special needs teacher, and his whole pack of dogs.

 of Carlock Stair

 Raven Austin graduated with a B.A. in History from the University of Alabama and a J.D. from Lincoln Memorial University.
 In law school, Austin was involved with Mock Trial and the Black Law Student’s Association boards.
-Since 2018, she has been with the Hamilton County District Attorney’s Office.
+She was previously with the Hamilton County District Attorney’s Office.
 She is an active volunteer in Mock Trial competitions across the country, including the CBA YLD Hamilton County high school mock trial competition.

 Council Member Aaron Wells